PredictabilityIsGood/AOE2DEOverlay/README.md

 8) Modify the width and height attributes to ensure that the information provided fits properly within your stream display.
 We recommend 1200w x 200h
 9) Utilize the obs resizing options to fit the overlay properly within your stream

-## Installation Steps (locally hosted - development or custom builds)
+## Installation Steps (locally hosted, locally proxied - development or custom builds - ADVANCED )
 1) Install Node.JS from [here](https://nodejs.org/en/download/current/)
 2) Clone/Download this or a forked repository from github
 3) Open CMD prompt and move to the downloaded directory